Objective

 Regarding the profiles, go to the menu, click on Profiles.
 The status color has to be green with "activated" and "running".
 If the status color is orange or red with "deactivated" and/or "not running", the translation will not be functional.

-2. Check of the services' status on the Web interface
+2. Check of the services' status

 To check the status of all services, go to the menu, then to Advanced Configuration.
 You can check the status of the services in the Services tab.
 If a service is up, it will be in green.
 If it is down, it will appear in red.
 A service in trouble will be in orange.